Students Get Started Banner

 As you complete and submit assignments, exams, and other gradable work, your instructor will issue grades to you.

-For more on how to view your grades, see the following Blackboard Help articles:
+For more on how to view your grades, see the following Blackboard Help article:

 Alternative Formats

-Starting Spring 2025, College of DuPage is using a new Alternative Formats tool in Blackboard called YuJa Panorama.
+College of DuPage uses an Alternative Formats tool in Blackboard called Ally.
 It lets you convert course content into formats like PDFs, audio, ebooks, and translated versions.

 Available Alternative Formats

-• Audio Podcast: Audio playback for documents, suitable for both online and download listening.
+• Audio: Audio playback for documents, suitable for both online and download listening.

 • Immersive Reader: Allows for customization of text preferences, grammar options, and reading preferences while following along with audio playback.

-• Enhanced HTML: Display as a webpage in a dedicated browser tab to customize the document’s appearance using the Website Accessibility tool.
+• Semantic HTML: Display as a webpage in a dedicated browser tab to customize the document’s appearance using the Website Accessibility tool.

 Alt Format Resources